NLP4L/manuals/getting_started.md

 ### Adding a New Job

-1. Press the [New Job](http://localhost:9000/dashboard/job/new) button to display the New Job screen.
+1. Click the [New Job](http://localhost:9000/dashboard/job/new) link to display the New Job screen.

 ![new_job_screen](images/screenshot_new_job.png)

 2. Upload the Config file.
-Specify "examples/example-opennlp-ner.conf" that is provided as a sample and press the " Upload" button.
+Specify "examples/example-opennlp-ner.conf" that is provided as a sample and click the " Upload" button.
 This Config file, as explained in the previous general diagram, defines a process that reads CSV data (sample English sentence data is embedded in the Config file), uses trained models to extract named entities, and saves them as table format data (called Dictionary).
 We will refer to the saved result on the screen later.